RonaldAllanRivera/traderai.live/README.md

   - Generate SSH key on server, add to GitHub Deploy keys, and test with `ssh -T git@github.com`.
 - HTTP 500 after deploy
   - Check `storage/logs/laravel.log`; verify `.env` DB credentials; ensure `.htaccess` rewrites to `/public`.

+- 422 on `/leads` (valid-looking but still rejected)
+  - Ensure the number matches the active country.
+In forced‑GB mode, PH/US formats will fail.
+  - Ofcom drama/test numbers (e.g., `07700 900123`) are treated as non‑assignable by libphonenumber and will fail.
+  - Don’t type `+44` inside the input; the UI already supplies the prefix via a hidden field.

 - Filament delete action classes not found
   - Ensure Filament v4 subpackages are installed and autoloaded: